Understand Oil Analysis Report are critical tools for maintenance professionals responsible for the health and performance of industrial equipment.

 The “Baseline and Alarm Limits” section outlines the acceptable range of values for each test performed on the sample.
 These limits are based on the equipment manufacturer’s specifications, industry standards, and the laboratory’s experience and expertise.

-The "Results" section of the oil analysis report is the most detailed section, providing valuable insights into the sample's condition.
-This section is divided into three categories: Wear Condition, Oil Condition, and Contamination.
-Each category is labeled with only two symbols, "C" for caution and "W" for warning, allowing maintenance personnel to identify potential issues quickly.
+The “Results” section of the oil analysis report is the most detailed section, providing valuable insights into the sample’s condition.
+This section divides into three categories: Wear Condition, Oil Condition, and Contamination.
+The report labels each category with two symbols “C” for caution and “W” for warning so maintenance personnel can quickly identify potential issues.

 The laboratory analysts use the “Baseline and Alarm Limits” section on the right to determine the acceptable range of values for each test and compare them to the actual results.
 The laboratory analysts then provide detailed explanations and recommendations based on the results outlined in the “Notes” section.